 This TechNote introduces some of the concepts associated with secure FTP authentication and secure connections.
 Secure authentication usually involves using an encryption method, such as the Secure Shell protocol (SSH).
-Although there are currently many kinds of protocols and encryption methods in use, this TechNote focuses on two of the most frequently-requested protocols.
+Although there are currently many kinds of protocols and encryption methods in use, this TechNote focuses on two of the most frequently requested protocols.

 Important: This TechNote will not be beneficial for Dreamweaver MX 2004 customers, as Dreamweaver MX 2004 now includes Secure FTP (SFTP) capabilities, supporting the OpenSSH 3.5p1 protocol to transfer usernames and passwords securely across the network.
 In addition, SFTP in Dreamweaver MX 2004 encrypts file content during transfers.
-Unlike Dreamweaver MX's implementation of FTP over SSH, Dreamweaver MX 2004's implementation of SFTP requires no special configuration beyond checking the SFTP option in the site definition dialog box.
+Unlike Dreamweaver MX's implementation of FTP over SSH, Dreamweaver MX 2004's implementation of SFTP requires no special configuration beyond selecting the SFTP option in the site definition dialog box.

 The Internet is not a secure environment.
 Telnet, FTP and email all send your username and password in clear, unencrypted text.
 When you transfer a file to a remote machine, the information is not sent directly to that machine; it is routed through several machines to get there.
 Anyone along the route can access what you are sending, including your username and password.
 If this information falls into the wrong hands, your account and the remote system you have access to may no longer be secure.

 The Dreamweaver FTP client transfers files using the FTP protocol.
 Although Dreamweaver MX and earlier do not provide options for secure encryption, third-party software can be used to provide additional security.